 - Part 3：Tips to Stop iPhone from Asking You to Update

-When you restore iPhone with iTunes, for example, when iPhone is locked or gets stuck at recovery mode/DFU mode, white Apple screen of death, iTunes may ask you to update the iPhone.
+When you restore the iPhone with iTunes, for example, when iPhone is locked or gets stuck at recovery mode/DFU mode, white Apple screen of death, iTunes may ask you to update the iPhone.
 So why not restore iPhone without iTunes?

 FonePaw iOS System Recovery can be a better alternative to iTunes.
-It can helps you with many software problems on iPhone/iPad, such as iPhone that won't turn on, iPhone stuck at white Apple screen.
+It can help you with many software problems on iPhone/iPad, such as iPhone that won't turn on, iPhone stuck at white Apple screen.

 Restore abnormal iPhone and iPad to normal status in one click, including dead, frozen, locked iPhone/iPad;

 Repair iPhone/iPad in 3 modes: free quick fix (free & save data), standard mode (do not wipe data); advanced mode (wipe data);

 Install IPSW file on iPhone without iTunes.